Thur 11.6.2026 until Sat 18.7.2026

 QUEER ART SPACES VIENNA 2026

-after the last ready–made gathers queer artists working with textiles, garments, and material practices to question this condition.
-Clothing sits at the intersection of body, industry, and self-invention.
+after the last ready-made gathers queer artists working with textiles, garments, and material practices to question this condition.
+Clothing resides at the intersection of body, industry, and self-invention.
 It is one of the most intimate interfaces between mass production and personal identity.
+In the era of fast fashion, garments are produced through global systems of extraction, exploitation, and waste.